 To ride, you need a reloadable card which costs $2 to start and then $0.35/ride.
 Unfortunately, the only real place to buy one is at the Albrook terminal, but most buses to other towns depart from there anyway…plus it’s attached to Albrook mall, the largest shopping mall of the Americas.

-Side note: I’ve been to the West Edmonton Mall back when it was the largest mall and this is 300,000 square feet larger.
-I don’t shop, but it’s still a sight to be seen!
+Side note: I don’t shop, but the mall is still a sight to be seen!
 If you need something, try Titan.
 It’s a discount department store that has basically everything you need at great prices (I paid $6 for a bathing suit I needed last-minute).

 Download Uber.
 Now.